When a married couple begins the divorce process and they have kids together, child support will also be a major element of the settlement.

 In the 1980s, Congress passed federal laws regarding child support.
 For example, they ordered states to establish guidelines for determining the base amount of support.
 These laws came into effect due to beliefs that child support payments were too low.
 The government also recognized that payments varied too much for similar circumstances, which caused confusion and complaints.

-Today, both Pennsylvania and New Jersey calculate the final amount using a complex equation.
+Today, Pennsylvania calculates the final amount using a complex equation.
 The formula factors in things like:

 - Each parent’s income,

 - The parent’s ability to help pay for these needs, and

 - The children’s standard of living before divorce.

 Most family law attorneys have and frequently use software to assist in computing the guideline child support amount.
 The formulas are based on studies on the normal costs for a family to raise children.
 However, each case is unique, so it is often difficult to predict an amount with absolute certainty.

 Payment guidelines attempt to approximate how much a parent would have spent on a child if the divorce had never taken place.
 The courts find the final amount after plugging their estimates into the guideline formula.
 The guidelines also apply equally to children born to married parents and to children born out of wedlock.